janschill/cern-solid-code-investigation/report/report.md

 https://janschill.solidcommunity.net/profile/card
 ```

-Solid OpenID Connect (Solid OIDC) is the standard that is being used to authenticate within the Solid ecosystem. <!-- TODO: go deeper into this subject -->
+Solid OpenID Connect (Solid OIDC) is the standard that is being used to authenticate within the Solid ecosystem.

+TODO: go deeper into Solid OIDC

 Several implementations exist to this day, that all do parts of the described solutions, but there no existing complete solution yet.
 The Node Solid Server (NSS) is the original implementation and is to this day the most complete open-source solution measure by passing Solid Test Suite cases.
 It is being deployed onto both providers `inrupt.net` and `solidcommunity.net`, acting as a data pod and IDP.
 The Community Solid Server (CSS) is a new project aiming at replacing the NSS to become the new official open-source implementation of the Solid specifications.
 It is currently in beta version and actively developed.